geeky-auro/Sqlite_Database_Implementation_Docs/DataBase/AppProvider.md

                 queryBuilder.appendWhere("${TasksContract.Columns.ID} = ") // SELECT ______ FROM Tasks WHERE (_id =)      // <-- change method
                 queryBuilder.appendWhereEscapeString("$taskId") // SELECT ______ FROM Tasks WHERE (id = 'taskId')
             }

-            //queryBuilder.appendWhereEscapeString() is used to append values not append entire where clause TIMINGS -> queryBuilder.tables = TimingsContract.TABLE_NAME
+            TIMINGS -> queryBuilder.tables = TimingsContract.TABLE_NAME

             TIMINGS_ID -> {